SLINGhub/MSTemplate_Creator/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6552782.svg)](https://doi.org/10.5281/zenodo.6552782)
 <!-- badges: end -->

-`MSTemplate_Creator` is an excel template file created providings users with a friendly interface to read in MRM data files exported from mass spectrometry software and to create different metadata annotation templates suited for automated lipidomics data processing and statistical analysis.
+`MSTemplate_Creator` is an excel template providing users with a friendly interface to create different metadata annotation templates from mass spectrometry analysis results, which are suited for subsequent automated data processing and statistical analysis.
+To ensure integrity of the metdata, `MSTemplate_Creator` allows to read in MRM data files exported from mass spectrometry software, and provides macros to valide the metadata.

 <br><br><br>
 ![AboutMSTemplate_Creator](figures/AboutMSTemplate_Creator.png)